Alabama governor signs chemical castration bill into law

-Republican Alabama Gov. Kay Ivey on Monday signed a bill into law that requires someone convicted of a sex offense against a child under the age of 13 to begin chemical castration a month before being released from custody.
+Republican Alabama Gov. Kay Ivey signed a bill into law Monday that requires someone convicted of a sex offense against a child under the age of 13 to begin chemical castration a month before being released from custody.

 The law requires individuals convicted of such an offense to continue treatments until a court deems the treatment is no longer necessary.
 It says offenders must pay for the treatment, and they can’t be denied parole solely based on an inability to pay.